Chuck Grassley: Early life and education

-Grassley was born in New Hartford, Iowa, the son of Ruth (née Corwin) and Louis Arthur Grassley, and raised on a farm.
-He graduated from the town high school.
+Grassley was born on September 17, 1933 in New Hartford, Iowa.
+He is the son of Ruth (née Corwin) and Louis Arthur Grassley.
+He was the third of five children, having 2 brothers and 2 sisters.

+In August 1920, Ruth Grassley was among the first four women to vote in Iowa.
+Her son did not know about this until many years after her death, when a constituent showed him an article about it.
+The women had voted in a school election.
+In 2019, he gave a speech describing her achievement.

+Grassley was raised on a farm; his childhood home did not have electricity or indoor plumbing.

+Grassley graduated from New Hartford Community High School in 1951.
 At Iowa State Teachers College (now the University of Northern Iowa), he earned a Bachelor of Arts in 1955 and a Master of Arts in political science in 1956.
+He pursued a Ph.D. in political science at the University of Iowa, but did not complete the degree.
 During his time as a student, Grassley joined the social-professional Alpha Gamma Rho fraternity.

-He pursued a Ph.D. in political science at the University of Iowa, but ultimately did not complete the degree.
+In 1955, Grassley's brother Louis Grassley Jr. died as a result of a traffic accident in New Hartford.
+In 2014, Chuck became the last Grassley sibling alive when his sister Genevieve died.
+His brother Kenneth died in 2001 and his sister Lois in 2006.

 Early career

-During the 1950s, Grassley farmed and worked in factories in Iowa, first as a sheet metal shearer and then as an assembly line worker.
+In the 1950s, Grassley farmed and worked in factories in Iowa, first as a sheet metal shearer and then as an assembly line worker.
 From 1967 to 1968, he taught at Charles City College.

 Grassley represented parts of Butler County in the Iowa House of Representatives from 1959 to 1975.
 He then served in the United States House of Representatives from 1975 to 1981.